OCC's Nursing Handbook

 Application for Degree

-During the last semester of the program, the student must make an appointment with a Highland Lakes counselor to complete an Application for Degree.
+During the last semester of the program, the student must complete their Graduation Application.
+The student must log into MyOCC, click on Graduation & Transcripts - Apply to Graduate.
+Appointments can be made with a Highland Lakes counselor, but are not mandatory.
 The student must have completed all required course work, earning a grade of B- or above in each required course.

 Commencement